 Loading... in the AACC College Catalog.

 The Transfer Studies degree enables you to complete the undergraduate general education courses required by most four-year colleges.
 After completing your associate degree in Transfer Studies, you will be ready to continue your education at a four-year institution with the ability to communicate effectively, apply basic computer skills, analyze and solve problems, and demonstrate knowledge of diverse cultural perspectives.
 Conveniently, these are skills employers also seek!
-For information about duties, education, training and pay for hundreds of careers, visit the Bureau of Labor Statistics' Occupational Outlook Handbook, and check out AACC’s Career Coach to discover the perfect career for you.
+For information about duties, education, training and pay for hundreds of careers, visit the Bureau of Labor Statistics' Occupational Outlook Handbook.